MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-android-kotlin-sign-in.md

 - <a href="https://developer.android.com/studio/archive" target="_blank">Android Studio Dolphin | 2021.3.1 Patch 1</a>.
 - Microsoft Entra External ID for customers tenant.
 If you don't already have one, <a href="https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl" target="_blank">sign up for a free trial</a>.
 - An API registration that exposes at least one scope (delegated permissions) and one app role (application permission) such as *ToDoList.Read*.
-If you haven't already, [register an API in the Microsoft Entra admin center](sample-native-authentication-android-sample-app-call-web-api.md) by following the registration steps.
-Ensure you've completed the following steps:
+If you haven't already, follow the instructions for [call an API in a sample Android mobile app](sample-native-authentication-android-sample-app-call-web-api.md) to have a functional protected web API.
+Make sure you complete the following steps:

     - Register a web API application
     - Configure API scopes
     - Configure app roles